cascadiarecovery/electrum_to_koinly/README.md

 Solution (long-term):

 😤 Tired of discriminatory tax treatment of BTC?
-You don't have to do this gains tracking nonsense with other international currencies. [https://www.satoshiaction.io/|Satoshi Action] makes it easy to contact your legislators to lobby for pro-BTC legislation.
+You don't have to do this gains tracking nonsense with other international currencies. [https://www.satoshiaction.io/](Satoshi Action) makes it easy to contact your legislators to lobby for pro-BTC legislation.
 Consider donating 10% of your tax prep costs to them.
 Let's put an END to this gains-tracking nonsense!

 This python script will help you convert your exported transactions from Zeus (CSV) into the format Koinly needs.
 Python 3 is required to run this.
 It will run on Windows, Linux, and OS X.